run2000/Docker-Nagios/README.md

 Docker image for Nagios

-Nagios Core 4.4.6 running on Ubuntu 20.04 LTS with NagiosGraph, NRPE, NCPA, and NSCA.
+Nagios Core 4.4.6 running on Ubuntu 20.04 LTS with NagiosGraph, NRPE, NCPA, NSCA, and NRDP.

 | Product | Version |
 | ------- | ------- |